Stem cell lineage survival as a noisy competition for niche access: Functional stem cell numbers and dynamics in the stochastic conveyor belt

 in mammary gland, emphasizing the importance of considering stochasticity in the conveyor belt picture.
-Indeed, we found that, with this fitting parameter, the model reproduced well the probability distribution of closest distances, both at the 5 weeks and 8 weeks time points (see Fig. (\ref{fig:geometry}c,d)).
+Indeed, we found that, with this fitting parameter, the model reproduced well the probability distribution of closest distances, both at the 5 weeks and 8 weeks time points (Fig. \ref{fig:geometry}c,d).

-In addition to this value, we must again pay attention to the geometry of the mammary tip, with basal cells forming a 2D monolayer (similar to the previous cases) while luminal cells form multiple layers in 3D within the tip.
-Assuming that the intercalation between cells occurs mainly at the same layer, the system of luminal cells in the tip of the mammary gland can be abstracted as $R-1$ successive hemispherical 2D layers.
+In addition to this value, we must again pay attention to the geometry of the mammary tip, with basal cells forming a 2-dimensional monolayer (similar to the previous cases) while luminal cells form multiple layers in 3 dimensions within the tip.
+Assuming that the intercalation between cells occurs mainly at the same layer, the system of luminal cells in the tip of the mammary gland can be abstracted as $R-1$ successive hemispherical 2-dimensional layers.
 Let us emphasize the dependence of $N^{2D}$, as defined by equation (\ref{eq:Ns}), on $R$, writing $N^{2D}_s\equiv N^{2D}_s(R)$.
 In that case, the amount of luminal stem cells can be inferred as:

-Taking the fitted range of $k_r/k_d\in (2,5)$, together with an estimation of the radius of $R=5\pm 2$, equation \ref{eq:Ns3D} then predicts that a number of luminal stem cell per tip of $N_s^{3D}=162\pm 114$, in good quantitative agreement with experimental estimates from lineage tracing of $N_s^{exp}=172 \pm 102$ (mean$\pm$s.d.) \cite{Scheele:2017}.

-For basal cells, using the same parameters for a 2D monolayer, equation \ref{eq:Ns} predicts that $N_s^{2D}=33\pm 14$, against empirical observations reporting an amount of basal stem cells of at least 15 \cite{Davis:2016}, and $N_s^{exp}=93 \pm 76$ (mean$\pm$s.d.) \cite{Scheele:2017}.
+Taking the fitted range of $k_r/k_d\in (2,5)$, together with an estimation of the radius of $R=5\pm 2$, Eq. \ref{eq:Ns3D} then predicts that a number of luminal stem cells per tip of $N_s^{3D}=170\pm 110$, in good quantitative agreement with experimental estimates from lineage tracing of $N_s^{\rm exp}=172 \pm 102$ (mean$\pm$s.d.) \cite{Scheele:2017}.
+For basal cells, using the same parameters for a 2-dimensional monolayer, Eq. \ref{eq:Ns} predicts that $N_s^{2D}=37\pm 11$, against empirical observations reporting an amount of basal stem cells of at least 15 \cite{Davis:2016}, and $N_s^{\rm exp}=93 \pm 76$ (mean$\pm$s.d.) \cite{Scheele:2017}.
 Although the prediction thus falls in the correct range, the under-estimation of basal stem cell number may be due to the highly anisotropic geometry of basal stem cells.